nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a group: `add group`

-Adds a new group to a selected course.
+To add a new group, use this command to add it to a selected course.

 **Command Format:**